 These are the books I've found most useful.
 You can read my comments about each one.
-Most of the links will take you to Amazon in a separate tab where you can see the prices and different formats each book is available in.

 I hope you get as much benefit from these books as I have over the years,

-The C++ Programming Language book is written by the creator of C++, Bjarne Stroustrup.
+This book is written by the creator of C++, Bjarne Stroustrup.
 I consider it to be the definite guide to the language and I refer to this book whenever I have a question about some dark corner of C++.

-The C++ Standard Library book is a bit different from a reference book.
+This book is a bit different from a reference book.
 That's because half the book is intended to be read while the other half is actually the reference section.